-This is a unique photo that takes the shot from above the bride, showcasing the winding staircase, her wedding gown train and the black and white squares of the floor.
-Taking the shot from above shows off a different angle of the bride rather than the photographer taking it from the same level.
+This is a unique photo that takes the shot from above the bride, showcasing the winding staircase, and her wedding gown train.
+Taking the shot from above shows off a different angle of the bride, rather than the photographer taking it from the same level.
 This photo was taken by Gallery D Photography in Manassas, Virginia.

 New York photographer, Jessica Haley Photography, captured a beautiful side angle of this bride below.
 Having the portrait in black and white also gives it that extra special touch that makes it beautiful.

 Meg Karl Photography shows off this bride who looks as though she is just glowing from happiness.
-The simple pose is easy but the pure joy on her face make the photo stand out!
+The simple pose is easy, but the pure joy on her face makes the photo stand out!

-This is a popular shot taken with the bride facing forward shows that special something you want in your bridal portraits by simply putting a hand on the hip like this photo by Brooke Price Photography.
+This is a popular shot taken with the bride facing forward, showing that special something you want in your bridal portraits by simply putting a hand on the hip like this photo by Brooke Price Photography.

 What a gorgeous photo from Sherri J Photography.
 The bride looks amazing and her pose does not look planned or stiff at all.